L1angyan/lyon_functions/README.md

-# Shannon-Entropy
+# Lyon_functions
-The script is used to calculate the shannon entropy from a list.
+Scripts is used to calculate the entropy, p_value of enrichment(like GO analysis) etc.